pebgroup/Global-plant-diversity/README.md

 [3] APG IV.
 An update of the Angiosperm Phylogeny Group classification for the orders and families of flowering plants: APG IV.
 Botanical Journal of the Linnean Society, 2016, 181, 1–20.

 ### Reproducibility and completeness
 Please note that for the sake of reproducibility, we include *all* scripts.
 That includes also scripts processing large primary data files which are not included in the supplement for size reasons (i.e. CRU TS, wordclim, soil).
-Results from processing these files are included however.
+The processed data are included however.
 To repeat these steps, the necessary data can be obtained as free downloads (link in description part).

 ## Data
-Primary data are files obtained online / by collaborators.
+Primary data are files obtained online / from collaborators.
 Processed data are files which are produced during the analysis steps and stored to shorten execution time for later analysis steps and to keep work space small.

 Large data files that can be freely accessed online (i.e. CRU TS, WordClim) are not part of the supplement but listed with version number and information how to obtain them.

-**All steps are recorded, the final data set used for maps, figures and structural equation modeling is *sem_input_data.rds***.

 ### Primary data